Anuj-Kanada/Usefull-Linux-command/README.md

 - cp - Similar usage as mv but for copying files in Linux
 - rm - Delete files or directories
 - touch - Create blank/empty files
+- ln - Create symbolic links (shortcuts) to other files
 -